She could have been Benin’s first female president. Now she faces 20 years in prison.

-Madougou, who has maintained her innocence, will appear before a special Beninese court Friday that is expected to decide whether she is guilty of plotting to assassinate “several political figures.”
+Madougou, who has maintained her innocence, appeared silently before a special Beninese court Friday that is set to decide over the next day whether she is guilty of plotting to assassinate “several political figures.”

 If convicted, the 47-year-old politician faces up to 20 years in prison.

-“It is unbelievable that Reckya is even in custody,” said one of her lawyers, Mario Stasi.
-“There is no proof, no evidence against her.
-She sits all day and night in a tiny room with no fresh air, no radio, no phone calls — nothing but rats.”
+She has spent the last nine months behind bars in a high-security cell, her legal team said, with “no fresh air, no radio, no phone calls — nothing but rats.”

+One of Madougou’s attorneys, Antoine Vey, left the courtroom in protest after less than an hour.
+The judges, he said, refused to hear key witnesses and gave him only five minutes to mount a defense.

+“From the very first minute, it was clear to me that this is not a court of law,” Vey said.
+“This court has been designed to fulfill political persecutions.”

-Madougou’s case follows a stretch of democratic backsliding across the continent.
+The case follows a stretch of democratic backsliding across the continent.

 During Uganda’s last election, security forces arrested the top opposition candidate and his entire campaign team.
 The presidents of Ivory Coast and Guinea, meanwhile, won hotly contested third terms last year.
 Then Guinea’s special forces seized the presidential palace three months ago, marking the region’s third military takeover since January.